 This sums up why we use products for the delicate skin around our eyes.
 We wish to avoid all those.
 But there’s nothing like good sleep, drinking a lot of water, and a healthy diet to avoid those, especially food rich in vitamin K.

 In addition to this eye serum recipe, you can also try some natural tips:

-– Use cold green tea bags: a rich anti-oxidant beverage filled with caffeine, also with anti-inflammatory properties.
+A rich anti-oxidant beverage filled with caffeine, also with anti-inflammatory properties.
 May reduce puffy eyes, by firming and tightening skin.

-– Use aloe vera gel: f you happen to have an aloe vera plant at home, you might try applying some of the juicy leaves’ contents to dry skin (including the delicate parts underneath your eyes).
+If you happen to have an aloe vera plant at home, you might try applying some of the juicy leaves’ contents to dry skin (including the delicate parts underneath your eyes).
 Its gel is filled with vitamins, minerals, enzymes, and fatty acids, and has anti-inflammatory properties that could help with puffiness.

-– Apply cold pads or ice cubes: the low temperature itself reduces inflammation, constricts blood vessels and tightens skin, helping reducing puffiness
+The low temperature itself reduces inflammation, constricts blood vessels and tightens skin, helping reducing puffiness

 You can find more tips in this article from Healthline.
 You will find out that this eye serum recipe contains all the rest.